Logo

 Backend Engineering

-How a Hidden N+1 Query Slowed Our API by 6× and the Exact Steps I Used to Fix It
+How a Hidden N+1 Query Slowed API by 6x and the Exact Steps I Used to Fix It

 database optimization